nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, the **System** is`TrackBeau` and the **Actor** is the `user`, unless specified otherwise)

 **Use case: Delete a person**

 **MSS**

-1. User requests to list persons
+1. User requests to list customers
-2. AddressBook shows a list of persons
+2. TrackBeau shows a list of customers
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific customer in the list
-4. AddressBook deletes the person
+4. TrackBeau deletes the person

     Use case ends.